 Acute stress disorder (ASD) is a psychiatric diagnosis that can be given to individuals in the first month following a traumatic event.
 The symptoms that define ASD overlap with those for PTSD, although there are a greater number of dissociative symptoms for ASD, such as not knowing where you are or feeling as if you are outside of your body.

-Because ASD is a relatively new diagnosis, research on the disorder is in the early stages.
+Because Acute stress disorder is a relatively new diagnosis, research on the disorder is in the early stages.
 Rates range from 6% to 33% depending on the type of trauma:

 Motor vehicle accidents: Rates of ASD range from approximately 13% 1,2 to 21% 3.

 Typhoon: A study of survivors of a typhoon yielded an ASD rate of 7% 4.

 Industrial accident: One study found a rate of 6% in survivors of an industrial accident 5.